F. DAVID PEAT

-The dialogue between religion and science takes place not only as an open debate between two disciplines.
-It is also a movement towards wholeness in an individual who seeks to reconcile inner and outer, subjective and objective, theory and experience.
+The dialogue between religion and science takes place not only as an open debate between two disciplines but can also be a movement towards wholeness in an individual who seeks to reconcile inner and outer, subjective and objective, theory and experience.
 In considering this relationship between science and religion it is useful to turn to the life of Wolfgang Pauli, one of the most important physicists of the twentieth century.

 Pauli’s conversations with Heisenberg paved the way for the quantum theory and, within months of Heisenberg’s discovery, Pauli had applied the new theory to calculate the spectrum of the hydrogen atom.
 His later discussions with Bohr helped to formulate the interpretation of that theory.
 His famous Exclusion Principle explains why there is structure in the universe.
 Electrons, protons and other particles called fermions are governed by a principle of antisymmetry, which means that they cannot all be in the same quantum state.
 This restriction gives rise to the differentiation of the material world into the various chemical elements.
 On the other hand, boson particles are governed by principles of symmetry which allows them to congregate into a single coherent state, as is the case with lasers, superconductors and superfluids.
 Pauli’s vision of overarching symmetry in nature also led him to predict the neutrino, twenty-five years before it was discovered experimentally.

 For his part, Max Born, believed Pauli to be a greater scientist than Einstein.
-Yet Pauli’s name has never been well known to the general public as the other scientific giants of the last three hundred years.
+Yet Pauli’s name has never been well known to the general public in the way of the other scientific giants of the last three hundred years.
 The reason is that Pauli preferred to work behind the scenes proposing new ideas and providing critical comments in conversations, lectures and letters.

-Jung also found Pauli so “chock full of archaic material” that, not wishing to influence or “contaminate” this material in any way, he referred him to a colleague, Erna Rosenbaum, for dream analysis.
-Rosenbaum had only just qualified so Jung knew she would not “tamper” with her patient.
-And indeed over the five months of analysis Pauli reported hundreds of remarkable dreams.
+Jung also found Pauli so ‘chock full of archaic material’ that, not wishing to influence or ‘contaminate’ this material in any way, he referred him to a colleague, Erna Rosenbaum, for dream analysis.
+Rosenbaum had only just qualified so Jung considered that she would not ‘tamper’ with her patient.
+And indeed, over the five months of analysis Pauli reported hundreds of remarkable dreams.
 He had opened up a dialogue with the very deepest levels of his unconscious mind and, in turn, it had begun to teach him.
-Pauli’s encounter with the unconscious culminated in a vision of such sublime harmony – the World Clock – that it produced something akin to a religious conversion in the physicist.
-This dream expressed the mysterious harmony of the cosmos and in its symbolism united two worlds – represented by rotating discs.
-This theme of unification of two worlds would occur again and again in Pauli’s waking and dreaming life.
+Pauli’s encounter with the unconscious culminated in a vision of such sublime harmony—the World Clock—that it produced something akin to a religious conversion in the physicist.
+This dream expressed the mysterious harmony of the cosmos and in its symbolism united two worlds—represented by rotating discs.
+This theme of the unification of two worlds would occur again and again in Pauli’s waking and dreaming life.